-In the Corporate and above editions, in which Javascript is enabled, the Simulation will automatically evaluate all guards and effects and dynamically execute the Simulation without user intervention.
+In the Corporate, Unified and Ultimate editions, in which JavaScript is enabled, the Simulation will automatically evaluate all guards and effects and dynamically execute the Simulation without user intervention.
 If the Simulation becomes blocked due to no possible paths forward evaluating to True (or multiple paths evaluating to True) you can modify Simulation variables on the fly using the console input of the Simulation Execution window.